ctkelley/MPResults/README.md

           Julia prints out the story of package installation.
 The instantiate command should install your missing packages automatically.
 The update part is to make sure that you're using the latest stuff.
 I will try to keep this updated, but could be dead when you read this.

- # What if the notebook doesn't work?

-It is very important that PyPlot and IJulia use the same version of conda.
-If the notebook is complaining about the kernel, that is likely the issue.
-The worst case, which has happened to me more than once, is that you'll have to

-      1. Move .julia/config to a safe place

-      2. Delete or move .julia

-      3. Run Julia (which will create a new .julia in your home directory)

-      4. Reinstall ALL YOUR PACKAGES!
-That is a real pain, but has never failed to fix the problem for me.